gpng/NextJS-with-ESLint-Boilerplate/README.md

-# NextJS with ESLint Boilerplate
+# NextJS with ESLint and Prettier Boilerplate

-> NextJS app with ESLint config setup
+> NextJS app with ESLint and prettier config setup

-Done to make my life easier when starting nextjs apps.
+Done to make my life easier when starting NextJS apps.

 ## Table of Contents